Monadic second-order model-checking on decomposable matroids: Introduction

 \section{Introduction}

-The model-checking of Monadic second order ($MSO$) formulas is a natural and extensively studied problem that is relevant to many fields of computer science such as verification or database theory.
-It is well-known that this problem is hard in general (since $MSO$ can express $\NP$-complete properties like $3$-colourability) but has been proved tractable on various structures.
-For example, this problem is decidable in linear time on trees \cite{thatcher1968gfa} thanks to automata technique.
-It is also known that it remains linear time decidable \cite{courcelle1991gra} on the widely studied class of graphs of bounded tree-width.
-Since then, a lot of similar results have been found, either with similar notions of width or for extension of MSO (see \cite{Logic_graph_algorithm},\cite{hlineny2007wpb}).
+The model-checking of monadic second-order formulas is a natural and extensively studied problem that is relevant to many fields of computer science such as verification or database theory.
+This problem is hard in general (since monadic second-order logic, $MSO$ for short, can express $\NP$-complete properties like $3$-colorability) but it has been proved tractable on various structures.
+For example, it is decidable in linear time on trees \cite{thatcher1968gfa} thanks to automata techniques.
+It also remains linear time decidable \cite{courcelle1991graph} on the widely studied class of graphs of bounded tree-width.
+Since then, a lot of similar results have been found, either with similar notions of width, like clique-width and rank-width, or for extensions of $MSO$, for instance by counting predicates (see \cite{Logic_graph_algorithm,hlineny2008width}).

-The central object of this paper are representable matroids.
-They may be seen as a direct generalization of both graphs and matrices.
-Monadic second order logic can be defined on matroids and is at least as powerful as $MSO$ on graphs.
-Natural notion of decomposition such as tree-width or branch-width can also be adapted in this context.
-It has been proved in \cite{DBLP:journals/ejc/HlinenyW06} that a matroid is of bounded branch-width if and only if it is of bounded tree-width.
+In this article, we study the model-checking of monadic second order sentences on matroids and especially on representable matroids, which are a natural generalization of both graphs and matrices.
+Natural notions of decomposition such as tree-width or branch-width can be adapted in this context.
 It is also interesting to note that tree-width and branch-width on matroids are generalizations of the same notions on graphs.
-That is to say, the width of the cycle matroid is the same as the width of the graph, if it is simple and connected \cite{hlinveny2006bwp}, therefore all theorems on matroids can be specialized to graphs.
+In fact, the branch-width of a $2$-connected graph is equal to the branch-width of its cycle matroid \cite{hicks2007branchwidth,mazoit2007branchwidth}.